reside-ic/reside-ic.github.io/content/projects.md

 The [Vaccine Impact Modelling Consortium](https://www.vaccineimpact.org/) coordinates the work of several research groups modelling the impact of vaccination programmes worldwide.
 We provide the technical infrastructure for this project, including

 * a web-based system for collecting, verifying and storing many gigabytes of modelling results
-* a reproducible-research system for the project scientists to work with this data
+* a reproducible-research system, [orderly](#orderly-lightweight-reproducible-reporting) for the project scientists to work with this data
 * interactive data visualisation
 * a web-based system for disseminating results